TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms2/lab5.md

   * parameter declarations
   * variable declarations
   * field, parameter, and variable references
-2. Scoping rules for
+2. Resolution constraints for
-  * class declarations
+  * class references
-  * method declarations
+  * method references
-  * parameter declarations
+  * parameter references
-  * field declarations
+  * field references
-  * variable declarations
+  * variable references
-3. Typing rules for
+3. Constraints for
-  * main class declarations
-  * field declarations
-  * parameter declarations
-  * variable declarations
-4. Custom constraint rules in TS for
-  * unresolved references to classes, fields, parameters, and variables
-  * references to the main class
-5. Custom constraint rules in Stratego for
   * duplicate definitions of classes, fields, parameters, and variables
-  * variable declarations which hide local field declarations
+  * variable declarations which hide parameter or field declarations
+4. Properties on
+  * variable declarations to indicate whether they are fields, parameters, or local variables

 ### Submission